 And the end result.
 We will definitely be doing this again next week!
 (If you’d like to purchase the complete unit, click here!)

 To change things up this week, we used Dawn DeLorenzo’s Gumball Dot It!
-Letter M activity page to identify upper and lower case M. Here’s a pic of my lil’ man saying “Mmmm” as he dotted away:
+Letter M activity page to identify upper and lower case M. Here’s my lil’ man saying “Mmmm” as he dotted away!

 Filip also did a lower case m handwriting practice page from The Measured Mom.